PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 # PhysioLabXR: the experiment platform
-To facilitate HCI and neuroscience experiments, prototyping interaction paradigms such as brain-computer interface (BCI), we present PhysioLabXR (Reality Navigation Laboratory Application), a software platform designed to simplify the research \& development (R\&D) process.
-PhysioLabXR combines the ease of use and versatility of Python as main language in its codebase, while leveraging the performance of C++ for computation-intensive subroutines.
-As an a open-source, cross-platform  experiment tool caters to both academic researcher and industry practitioners.
-It offers native support for various sensing hardware such as electroencephalogram (EEG), eyetracker, mmWave radar, as well as video and audio devices.
+To facilitate HCI and neuroscience experiments, prototyping interaction paradigms such as brain-computer interface (BCI), we present PhysioLabXR (Reality Navigation Laboratory Application), a software platform designed to simplify the research & development (R&D) process.
+PhysioLabXR combines the ease of use and versatility of Python as main language , while leveraging the performance of C++ for computation-intensive subroutines.
+As an open-source, cross-platform, experiment tool caters to both academic researcher and industry practitioners.
+It offers native support for various sensing hardware covering electroencephalogram (EEG), eyetracker, mmWave radar, as well as video and audio devices.
 Moreover, PhysioLabXR integrates with popular stimulus-presentation software such as Unity \cite{Unity} and PsychoPy \cite{peirce2007psychopy}, and other analysis software including MATLAB \cite{matlab}.
 For experiments already utilizing LabStreamLayer (LSL) and ZeroMQ (ZMQ) for data transfer, PhysioLabXR provides convenient network stream